-Your lawyer has plenty of experience dealing with insurance companies.
+Your comp attorney has plenty of experience dealing with insurance companies.
 If an insurance company offers you a settlement, an attorney can review the offer and advise whether it adequately meets your needs.

-It is probably not a good idea to accept the first offer that the insurance company makes.
-They likely will present a lowball offer at first, and your Houma workers’ compensation lawyer could negotiate for an increased amount.
+It is probably not a good idea to accept the insurance company’s first offer.
+They likely will present a lowball offer at first, and your Houma workers’ injury attorney could negotiate for an increased amount.
 Having someone in your corner is often vital to the success of your claim.

-How Much Does a Houma Workers’ Compensation Lawyer Cost?
+How Much Does a Houma Workers’ Comp Lawyer Cost?

 Your workers’ compensation lawyer will represent you on a contingency basis.
-This arrangement means you only pay for their services if you receive compensation – and RS § 23.1141 caps their fee at 20 percent of your award.
+This arrangement means you only pay for their services if you receive compensation — and RS § 23.1141 caps their fee at 20% of your award.
 If you do not receive a settlement, you owe them nothing.

 Considering that you already face mounting bills to pay, this contingency system allows you to pursue your workers’ compensation claim while receiving comprehensive and professional legal representation without worrying about the cost.

-Let Laborde Earles Injury Lawyers Help With Your Houma Workers’ Compensation Claim
+Let Laborde Earles Injury Lawyers Help With Your Workers’ Comp Claim

 When you need assistance filing a workers’ compensation claim, the Laborde Earles Injury Lawyers team is ready to help.
 Our Houma workers’ compensation lawyers can help you recover the compensation you deserve for your workplace injury.